 Location, Location, Location.
 Airbnb may list hundreds of properties at your destination, which can be overwhelming — so before you get on Airbnb, do a little online research to determine the neighborhoods that suit your travel objectives.
 If I am traveling alone for short stays, I usually choose lively neighborhoods with good access to sites and transportation.
 If I am planning a long stay to work on a project (in my case, writing), I choose neighborhoods that are quiet and residential, where I can meet locals and feel a part of the community.
 Your advance research will help you make the best of your visit and assess the value of an Airbnb property.

 Not all hosts are honest.
 Most of my Airbnb host have been fantastic.
 They seem to know when to respect my privacy and when to be friendly and helpful.
 But I have rented a couple of places from people who are probably not in it for the long run.
 One host assured me his apartment was quiet when in fact it was located directly over a rowdy bar that didn’t close until 4 am.
-I rented another place that was categorized as “an entire house or apartment” when in fact I would have been sharing a one-bedroom apartment with my host, a 25-year old man.
+I rented another place that was categorized as “an entire house or apartment” when in fact I would have been sharing a one-bedroom apartment with my host, a 25-year old man (I cancelled).
 And occasionally the photos that make a property look so good were taken by people who are skilled at making dark rooms look bright and old furniture look new.
 Ask questions about the features you care about.

 Airbnb properties may not be in conformance with local health and safety requirements that apply to commercial accommodation.
 Whether or not Airbnb properties are subject to health and safety rules and ordinances is a matter of state and local law.
 But, realistically, local jurisdictions don’t have the resources to regulate the safety of Airbnb properties.
 I once stayed in an Airbnb apartment that was probably a fire trap.
 You should feel empowered to leave in such circumstances but you may not always get a refund, even if you submit a complaint.
 If you lose sleep over this kind of thing, you should plan to sleep in a hotel.